 Award-Winning Producer, Artist, and Activist

 Tanya Selvaratnam is a writer and an Emmy-nominated and multiple Webby-winning producer with more than twenty-five years of experience in the areas of arts and social justice.
-She is the Senior Advisor, Gender Justice Narratives, for the Pop Culture Collaborative, and the author of numerous essays and two books: Assume Nothing: A Story of Intimate Violence (Harper) and THE BIG LIE (Prometheus).
+She is the Senior Advisor, Gender Justice Narratives, for the Pop Culture Collaborative, and the author of numerous essays and books: Assume Nothing: A Story of Intimate Violence (Harper) and THE BIG LIE (Prometheus).
 Amazon Studios is developing a limited series based on Assume Nothing.
+She also wrote an essay for Crafting a Better World: Inspiration and DIY Projects for Craftivists, a guidebook for combatting fatigue and transforming anxiety into action in the uncertain personal and political landscape.

 A powerfully engaging orator, Selvaratnam has been invited to speak at numerous conferences worldwide, including at various United Nations and World Health Organization events and the Aspen Ideas Festival, New York Film Festival, Brooklyn Book Festival, and Skoll World Forum.
 Drawing on her experience in the arts and a passion for infusing joy into activism, Selvaratnam frequently comments on the rights and safety of women and children and the interplay of art and democracy.
 She has also conducted workshops with students of all ages, from elementary school through graduate school.